-This subject property is not located within the Chesapeake Bay Critical Area.
-The PPS is reviewed using the WCO.
-The woodland requirement is met with on-site woodland preservation and reforestation, and off-site woodland credits.
+This application is not located within the Chesapeake Bay Critical Area.
+The current application is reviewed using the WCO.
+The woodland requirement will be met with on-site woodland preservation and reforestation, and off-site woodland credits.

 POLICY 4: Provide the necessary tools for implementation of the 2017 GI Plan.